Calling All Night Owls: 15 Jobs for People Who Like to Stay Up Late

 If you love to help people facing difficult health issues, then nursing might be for you.
 Of course hospitals never close, so a night shift position is always an option.

 This isn’t a vocation you want to ease into, as it takes years of commitment and schooling to earn your degree.
 But if nursing is your passion, it also pays well.
-The 2022 average annual salary for a registered nurse (RN) was $82,750, according to Nurseslabs.com.
+The median average annual salary for a registered nurse is $81,220.

 Not ready for all that school?
 Nursing assistants can work at night and need only a high school diploma and to complete a job training course.

 All grocery stores and big box stores employ these unsung heroes of the retail industry, which means there are plenty of these night shift jobs available.
-Zip Recruiter currently lists hundreds of merchandise stocker-related jobs, with average pay of about $30,000 per year.
+Zip Recruiter currently lists hundreds of merchandise stocker-related jobs, with average pay of $20 an hour.

 No, you won’t get rich with this night shift job, but it could provide you with some side cash while helping you get your night owl fix.